 An important feature of the financial crisis is that it affected not only countries with close financial links to the United States but also countries without, such as countries that depend heavily on world trade.
 For example, member countries of the BRICS, such as Russia and South Africa, though not as closely linked to the U.S. financial system as Europe but have a relatively large export sector (like China), suffered large permanent losses in GDP.
-Specifically, in 2007, the share of exports in GDP was 30 per cent for
+Specifically, in 2007, the share of exports in GDP was 30% for Russia and 31% for South Africa (compared with 38% in China).
+The financial crisis caused a 49% permanent drop in total exports in Russia and a 19% permanent drop in South Africa (middle and right panels in Figure 3).
+Consequently, these two countries also suffered large permanent GDP losses the real GDP level has dropped 23% below potential trend for Russia and 8% for South Africa (top panels in Figure 4).
+The bottom panels in Figure 4 show the reason: Similar to the developed countries, neither Russia or South Africa underwent a growth-correction recovery period in GDP after the crisis.

-&lt;sup>11This value would be even higher if there was a multiplier effect (see below).
+&lt;sup>9This value would be even higher if there was a multiplier effect (see below).